 - How your understanding of diversity relates to improving learning for all students.
 Include your understanding of diversity and your leadership experiences related to student diversity in your response, recognizing that your school/district has students with diverse backgrounds.
 For the purpose of this letter of intent, diversity may include but not be limited to: highly capable, special needs, 504 plans, ELL/ESL, ethnicity and culture, religious affiliation, sexual orientation, socio-economic status, or other.

-- One copy of valid Washington State certificate (teacher or educational staff associate).
+- Copy of valid Washington State Certification (teacher or educational staff associate).
 If submitting an ESA certificate, you must include a letter from your supervisor describing your assignment and service that supports three years of documented successful school-based experience in an instructional role with students.

 - Professional References (follow the Graduate School application instructions) – references should be from individuals who are building-level and district-level administrators.
 In the application, you will be asked to list your references information, including their email addresses.
 After you have entered all of the information for each of your references, click on “submit recommendation request” and they will receive an email with a link to a reference form to complete and electronically submit.

 Address for the Graduate School

 516 High St, Old Main 530